oraclize/docs/source/includes/_eos.md

 ?
 698   2018-08-10T11:48:06.500    oraclizeex1a::callback => oraclizeex1a  bfdbf675... {"queryId":"ac77896e9560f36d96823ff14efce24e0a443110a8d518f1...
 >> Result:6
 ```
 It is possible to monitor the interaction between a given EOS contract and Oraclize by using `cleos get actions`.
-This will show an high level view of the actions between the calling contract and the Oraclize `connector` contract.
+This will show a high-level view of the actions between the calling contract and the Oraclize `connector` contract.
-In case you wanted to see more details, it is enough to use the `--console` option (or `-j`): this will include any `console` output you may have generated from your calling and `callback` action.
+In case you wanted to see more details, it is enough to use the `--console` option (or `-j`): this will include any `console` output you may have generated from your `query` and `callback` action.

-The [test_query page](http://app.oraclize.it/home/test_query) is another useful tool to monitor the processing of Oraclize queries (using the queryId returned by `oraclize_query` as an input).
+The [test_query page](http://app.oraclize.it/home/test_query) is another useful tool to monitor the processing of Oraclize queries (using the `queryId` returned by `oraclize_query` as an input).

 ### Delegating the resource allocation

 When using the `oraclize_query` function, an EOS action to the Oraclize `connector` contract is started.
-By default the permission for such action is given by the EOS contract account itself.
-This could be changed, for example to have the user of the contract paying for the action resources and for the Oraclize service fees (if any): it is enough to define a macro `ORACLIZE_PAYER` **before** including the `oraclize/eos_api.hpp` header file.
+By default the permission for this action is given by the EOS contract account itself.
+This could be changed, for example, to have the user of the contract paying for the action resources and for the Oraclize service fees (if any): it is enough to define a macro `ORACLIZE_PAYER` **before** including the `oraclize/eos_api.hpp` header file.

 ```c++
 #define ORACLIZE_PAYER N(mypayinguser)